 After the initial battery change in 2020, I did not charge our batteries from solar.
 I was still gathering data.
 I used all the information I gained during the first six months we owned this RV to size our battery bank.
 Then, after the battery installation, we lived for the next year measuring and using our battery, recharging it from the generator before sizing our solar panels.
 Here is the link to my article about using our batteries without solar panels to recharge them.
 Electricity the hard way, without solar

 My main battery bank was sized to operate the RV for more than 24 hours without any additional electricity from any external source.
 I also wanted the main battery bank big enough to run our air conditioner overnight during the hot nights we might encounter.
 Both of these design goals were accomplished.
-Over the course of that first year, I made frequent measurements of my battery usage with my battery monitor.
-If you don’t have a battery monitor you are only guessing.
+I frequently measured my battery usage for that first year with my battery monitor.
+If you don’t have a battery monitor, you are only guessing.
 I think a battery install without a battery monitor is incomplete.
 Here is the link to an article covering that issue.
 RV Battery Monitor

 Get the lead out